Position: Professor, Department of Marine Science, University of Otago.

 Steve is able to combine one of his favourite hobbies – underwater photography – with his work.
 His other interests include wood carving, furniture making, organic gardening and restoration of native forest.
 He’s also a keen runner and tramper.

-Professor Wing is the Project Leader on a research project 'Forensic Food Webs' for the Sustainable Seas National Science Challenge.
+Professor Wing is the Project Leader on a research project 'Forensic Food Webs' for the National Science Challenge, Sustainable Seas.
 The project is looking at ecosystem connectivity to inform ecosystem based management.
-Learn more about this and other research projects for this National Science Challenge in the digital publication, Sustainable Seas Research Book 2017.

 This article is based on information current in 2009 and 2018.